-The standard classification is similar to the classification recommended in the Conference of European Statisticians Recommendations for the 2010 Censuses of Population and Housing.
-However, it differs from this recommendation in providing different detail under "Christianity" and in providing no detail under "Islam".
-These differences reflect the relative predominance of these religions in Canada at this time and the level of specificity provided by respondents.
+The List of Religions 2021 is similar to the classification recommended in the Conference of European Statisticians Recommendations for the 2020 Censuses of Population and Housing.
+However, it differs from this recommendation by providing different detail under the upper level categories.
+These differences reflect the relative predominance of various religious denominations, groups, bodies, and other religiously defined communities or systems of belief in Canada at this time, and the level of specificity provided by respondents.

 Relation to previous version

 - Religion of person April 01, 2021 to current

 The definition of religion has been slightly modified.
 The list of religions has been expanded to provide greater detail under the upper level categories.

 - Religion of person April 18, 2011 to March 31, 2021